-In short, you get PCIe 4.0 support through the CPU, delivering enough lanes for a fast NVMe storage drive and the GPU.
-Also included is dual-GPU support (though that’s a feature with far less appeal in recent years), along with a doubling of the bandwidth of the motherboard’s general-purpose PCIe lanes from the chipset, from 2.0 to 3.0.
+You get PCIe 4.0 support through the CPU, delivering enough lanes for a fast NVMe PCIe 4.0 SSD and the GPU.
+Also included with B550 is dual-GPU support (though that’s a feature with far less appeal in recent years for gamers), along with a doubling of the bandwidth of the motherboard’s general-purpose PCIe lanes from the chipset, from 2.0 to 3.0.
 That increased per-lane throughput allowed AMD to reduce the number of lanes between the chipset and CPU from six PCIe 2.0 lanes to four PCIe 3.0.

 |CPU Graphics Support||X16 PCIe Gen 3||X16 PCIe Gen 4||X16 PCIe Gen 4|

 |CPU Storage Support||PCIe Gen 3||PCIe Gen 4||PCIe Gen 4|

 |CPU USB Ports||USB 3.1 Gen 1||USB 3.1 Gen 2||USB 3.1 Gen 2|

 |General Purpose Lanes||PCIe Gen 2||PCIe Gen 3||PCIe Gen 4|

 |CPU Chipset Uplink||PCIe Gen 3||PCIe Gen 3||PCIe Gen 4|

 Below are our tested picks for the best B550 motherboards, at various price points and form factors.
 We expect this list to grow once we test more of these mainstream AMD motherboards.